 - Experiencing certain types of emotion, like anxiety or depression.

 The most critical cultural factor that may cause an eating disorder is the expectation that thin is beautiful.
-It is ironic that this expectation increases as Americans become more overweight.
+It is ironic that this expectation increases as Americans are considered to have a higher than average body size.

 Environmental factors that may contribute to an eating disorder include: